 Then one day, The Original Cookie Company was gone.
 I remember being so surprised when my mom and I rounded the corner and everything was different.
 A new cookie shop had taken up residence, but it wasn’t the same.

 According to MallWalkers, “By February 2002, there were only 35 Original Cookie franchises in operation with no hopes of any additional stores.”
 I guess that was the end of an era.
-My boyfriend, who hails from St. Louis and speaks of St. Louis in such glowing terms you would think he was being paid to be a spokesperson for it, had never heard of The Original Cookie Company.
+My friend, who hails from St. Louis and speaks of St. Louis in such glowing terms you would think he was being paid to be a spokesperson for it, had never heard of The Original Cookie Company.
 It would be interesting to know the former locations of these cookie shops.

 Relive the glory days of The Original Cookie Co. with every bite of this sprinkle-filled sugar cookie.
 These sugar cookies have the cookie shop flavor that I remember.
 They are chewy and sweet.